Last updated on February 10, 2026

 A lifelink creature with double strike deals damage twice during combat.
 As long as damage is dealt, each instance of damage will make its controller gain that much life.

-If a 2/2 lifelinker with double strike is attacking and deals damage twice, you gain four life.
-This interaction is seen a lot when using a Sword like Sword of Fire and Ice or with a creature like Mirran Crusader, a situation not uncommon when playing Modern or Legacy Death and Taxes.
+If a 2/2 lifelinker with double strike is attacking and deals damage twice, you gain 4 life.
+This interaction is seen a lot when using a sword like Sword of Fire and Ice or with a creature like Mirran Crusader, a situation not uncommon when playing Modern or Legacy Death & Taxes.

+They both happen at the same time.
 Technically, they don’t even resolve.
-They both happen at the same time.
-In the same way that damage causes loss of life, lifelink causes the gaining of life due to damage, due to the ability happening when damage is dealt.
+In the same way that damage causes loss of life, lifelink causes the gaining of life due to damage being dealt.

 No, lifelink is a static ability.
 It doesn’t use the stack and doesn’t trigger, rather giving the creature the ability to gain life as it deals damage.

-Lifegain thanks to lifelink happens at the same time that combat damage is dealt.
-If you take lethal damage but have a lifelink creature, as long as the amount of lifegain you’d get from your lifelinker is enough to keep you above zero once all the math is done, you’ll still be alive when all is said and done since it all happens simultaneously.
-You’ll never actually go below zero.
+Lifegain from lifelink happens at the same time that combat damage is dealt.
+If you take lethal damage but have a lifelink creature, as long as the amount of lifegain you’d get from your lifelinker is enough to keep you above 0 once all the math is done, you’ll still be alive when all is said and done since it all happens simultaneously.
+You’ll never actually go below 0.

 What About When a Blocker is Sacrificed?